 While the turkey is resting you will be removing juices for the gravy with a turkey baster.
 It’s helpful to have a

 fat separator to put the juices into to remove the fat.
-If not, put them in a large jar and when the fat has risen to the to the top use the turkey baster to remove the juices at the bottom and transfer them to a small sauce pan.
+If not, put them in a large jar and when the fat has risen to the top use the turkey baster to remove the juices at the bottom and transfer them to a small sauce pan.
 Heat the juices.
 While they are heating shake the flour and water in a jar.
 When the juices are boiling whisk in some of the flour/water mixture adding more until you get the thickness you want.
-At this point the gravy may already be very flavorful and not need any salt.
-Taste for salt first before you add any.
+At this point the gravy may already be very flavorful and not need any salt so taste for salt first before you add any.
 Sprinkle in a little pepper.

 Carving the Turkey